Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds: Properties of ideal triangulations

-From now on, $M$ is a triangulated ideal 3-manifold equipped with a fixed topological ideal triangulation $\mathcal{D}$ with $\partial M=\varnothing.$ In Definition \ref{def triangulation} we have assumed that two disjoint faces of the same tetrahedron of $\mathcal{D}$ are not glued together.
-Actually, we may see that this assumption is nonessential when we consider negatively curved, ideal structures on $M.$
+Following Definition \ref{def triangulation}, all the faces of the manifold $M$ in Theorem \ref{main} are interior faces.
+Thus, $M$ will always be a triangulated ideal 3-manifold equipped with a fixed topological ideal triangulation $\mathcal{D}$ such that all faces of $\mathcal{D}$ are interior faces i.e. $\partial M=\varnothing.\mathcal{\ }$ In Definition \ref{def triangulation} we have also assumed that two disjoint faces of the same tetrahedron of $\mathcal{D}$ are not glued together.
+Actually, this assumption is redundant when we consider negatively curved, ideal structures on $M.$

 We will start this section with some topological results which concern the covering and branched covering spaces of a triangulated ideal 3-manifold $M.$ In order to state our results we need some additional terminology.